MicrosoftDocs/PlayReady/Docs/Advanced/how-to-determine-client-features.md

     * On Windows clients, the client is either running in Software DRM or the client's TEE is older than PK version 4.3.
     * On non-Windows clients, the client's REE is running PK version 4.3+ but the client's TEE is older than PK version 4.3.
 * If the TeePropertyList, TeeApiList, and ReeFeatureList are all non-empty, then the client is running PK version 4.3+ for all components.
+    * Note: The TeePropertyList and TeeApiList are provided by the client's TEE and can be trusted to its security level.

 <br/><br/>